 The aspect ratio determines your greenhouse’s general footprint.
 Your goal here is to maximize solar gain while minimizing heat loss; this usually means long and narrow buildings.
 Obviously this will depend on your site, so this element can be a bit flexible.
 Here are some aspect ratios that work well:

-This is an extension of Step 3, but the shape or cross-section goes a bit further and determines how the greenhouse will look in three-dimensional space.
-Many shapes are possible, so here are some of the questions you want to ask yourself when design the right space for you:
+This is an extension of Step 4, but goes a bit further.
+The appearance of your greenhouse in three-dimensional space is determined by its shape or cross-section.
+Many shapes are possible, so here are some of the questions you want to ask yourself when designing the right space for you:

 - How high are the crops you want to grow?